Lifestyle & Culture

 We don’t know if Dispatches’ expat readers across Europe feel “special,” but in a way, they very much are.

-• Perhaps the most famous American expat living in Europe is actor George Clooney, who lives in the Italian lakes region, in the Villa Oleandra mansion.
-Clooney bought the mansion on Lake Como in 2002 for $10 million from the Heinz ketchup family.
+• Perhaps the most famous American expat living in Europe, and who does not behave badly, is actor/director Clooney, who lives part time in the Italian lakes region, in the Villa Oleandra, an 18th century estate.
+Clooney, a fellow Kentuckian, bought the mansion on Lake Como in 2002 for $10 million from the Heinz ketchup family.

 Why?
 Because he wanted to.
 And he could.

-• Similarly, Brad Pitt and Angelina Jolie live in the 35-bedroom Château Miraval in Provence with 1,200 acres including a prime vineyard.
+• Before they divorced, Clooney’s running buddy Brad Pitt and Angelina Jolie lived for a while in the 35-bedroom Château Miraval, part of a vinyard in Provence with 1,200 acres including a prime vineyard.
+Pitt bought out Jolie’s interests in 2021, but they’re still fighting over the property in 2024.

 Johnny Depp lived in France with French actress Vanessa Paradis.
-(He has since become a U.S. resident again because France wanted him to become a permanent resident, which he said would require him to pay income taxes in both countries.
-Oh, and he broke up with Paradis.)
+(He has since become a U.S. resident again because France wanted him to become a permanent resident, which he said would require him to pay income taxes in both countries.)
+Oh, and he had an ugly break up with Paradis before his even uglier breakup with Amber Heard.

 For others, there were more pragmatic reasons.
 For some it was a business opportunity.

 • Fashion designer Tom Ford moved to Italy in the 1990s when he was creative director of Gucci.
 While it suited his proximity to Gucci’s production facilities, he also liked the high style and minimal prying of the European life.
-Gone from Gucci now, Ford still splits his time between Rome, London and Paris.
+Gone from Gucci now, Ford splits his time between mansions in LA, New York and Palm Beach.

 • Movie director and animator Terry Gilliam moved to England in the 1970s to create animations for Monty Python.
 So closely associated did he become with that British comedy group that few fans realize he’s not British at all … he’s from Minneapolis.
 (Similarly, movie director Richard Lester made his reputation in the 1960s with the Beatles films “A Hard Day’s Night” and “Help!”
 Lester was so associated with the London movie community people were always surprised to learn he was from Philadelphia.)